Forever Young (1992 film): Plot

-McCormick tracks down Finley’s daughter Susan, who informs him her father died in a fire before she was born.
-She gives McCormick her father’s journals, detailing the cryogenic process, and Finley's notes disclose that the rapid aging is irreversible.
+McCormick tracks down Finley's daughter Susan, who informs him her father died in a lab fire before she was born.
+The FBI discovers there was a warehouse lab fire in the early 40s, and all the scientists including Finley died trying to save the frozen McCormick from the chaos.
+In the aftermath of the fire, people mistakened the cryonics chamber for a water heater, not knowing that McCormick was inside, resulting in him being accidentally frozen for 53 years.
+She gives McCormick her father's journals, detailing the cryogenic process, and Finley's notes disclose that the rapid aging is irreversible.
 Susan also reveals that Helen is still alive, but they escape before the FBI, who is now after McCormick, catch up to them.

-Claire drives McCormick to an air show and commandeers a B-25 bomber to fly to Helen's seaside-lighthouse home, with Nat stowing away on board.
-Claire gives Harry’s journals to the FBI, for their plans to replicate and modernize the experiment.
-McCormick suffers another ageing attack, forcing Nat (who is now slightly familiar with the plane's controls after his simulated-training session with McCormick) to land the plane in the field near Helen’s house.
+Claire drives McCormick to an air show where he commandeers a B-25 bomber to fly to Helen's seaside-lighthouse home, with Nat stowing away on board.
+Claire gives Harry's journals to the FBI, for their plans to replicate and modernize the experiment.
+McCormick suffers another aging attack, forcing Nat (who is now slightly familiar with the plane's controls after his simulated-training session with McCormick) to land the plane in the field near Helen's house.
 The now-elderly McCormick reunites with the also-gray-and-wrinkled Helen and asks her to marry him; she happily accepts, proving that true love does indeed last forever.
 McCormick introduces Nat to Helen, and the film ends with the three joining hands and going for a seaside stroll together.

 Cast

-Gibson described the script as having "a real innocence and charm" and had praised Abrams's previous script, which was made in to the film Regarding Henry.
-Gibson originally wanted the lead role, which eventually went to Harrison Ford, and insisted on seeing his next film script.
+Gibson described the script as having "a real innocence and charm" and had praised Abrams' previous script, which was made into the film Regarding Henry.
+Gibson originally wanted the lead role, which eventually went to Harrison Ford, and insisted on seeing Abrams' next film script.